-Fair trade is in the news due to the new split between Fair Trade USA and the European FLO (as reported by Dan Bolton in the World Tea News), Fair Trade USA has furthered the gap between the original, core values of the founders of the movement and the marketing-focused business that Fair trade certifying has become, especially in the US.
+Fair trade is in the news due to the recent split between Fair Trade USA and the European FLO (as reported by Dan Bolton in the World Tea News).
+Fair Trade USA has furthered the gap between the original, core values of the founders of the movement and the marketing-focused business that Fair Trade certifying has become, particularly in the US.
 One of the main reasons for the split with the FLO was Fair Trade USA’s desire to certify large corporate plantations.
-Fair Trade has become a big business with a large and growing market in America, where consumers trust labels and certifications without worry.
-Does this mean that the large plantations Fair Trade USA would like to certify (now that they have split from the FLO) will organize their workers democratically, and they will get to determine how the money gets used?
+Fair Trade has become a big business with a large and growing market in America where consumers trust labels and certifications without worry.
+Does this mean that the large plantations Fair Trade USA would like to certify (now that they have split from the FLO) will organize their workers democratically and they will get to determine how the money gets used?

-I had a bizarre experience in Yunnan this year when I happened to have a meeting with an ethnic group’s spiritual leader, the Bulong Ethnic Minority in the Jingmai area.
-The Bulong that have a culture where tea is at the heart of their spiritual beliefs, and have cared for an ancient tea forest for more than a thousand years, and have been advertised as a model of Fair Trade USA’s program in China for many years.
-They have recently disappeared from their website.
+I had a bizarre experience in Yunnan this year when I happened to have a meeting with an ethnic group’s spiritual leader, the Bulang Ethnic Minority in the Jingmai area.
+The Bulang have a culture where tea is at the heart of their spiritual beliefs, and have cared for an ancient tea forest for more than a thousand years.
+They have been advertised as a model of Fair Trade USA’s program in China for many years.
+Recently, they have disappeared from their website.

-When I asked the leader of the Bulong about their dealings with Fair Trade USA and the affects of their involvement in the program, I heard a very interesting story.
-I was first surprised to hear that the group had never received a certification, or at least the document saying so, same with their organic certification.
-An American tea company had come by to spend the night on three separate occasions, each time dropping off some money, which the Bulong were very grateful for, and was put to good use, but what is completely bizarre, the tea company never bought any tea from them because they said it was too expensive to sell in the US.
+When I asked the leader of the Bulang about their dealings with Fair Trade USA and the affects of their involvement in the program, I heard a very interesting story.
+I was first surprised to hear that the group had never received a certification, or at least the document saying so.
+He remarked the same about their organic certification.
+An American tea company had come by to spend the night on three separate occasions, each time dropping off some money, which the Bulang were very grateful for, and was put to good use.
+What is completely bizarre is that the tea company never bought any tea from them because they said it was too expensive to sell in the US.
 Tea from ancient trees hasn’t come cheap for centuries.
 So how did that exchange, as surreal as it sounds, end up Fair Trade USA certified?

 We could look into other Fair Trade USA products originating from China and find some similar kind of bargain struck that at least doesn’t line up with what the purchasers of the product think the logo represents in principle.
-The Fair Trade USA website currently lists three Chinese producers, not many out of the 70,000 plus that exist there.
+The Fair Trade USA website currently lists three Chinese producers.
+That’s not lot out of the 70,000 plus that exist there.

 It is true that China has many poor farmers and workers.
 Is Fair Trade Certification going to actually change this reality?
 There will be no meaningful impact in China, but it sure makes selling products easier.